verbb/formie/docs/integrations/captchas.md

 [hCaptcha](https://www.hcaptcha.com/) is an anti-bot solution that protects user privacy and rewards websites.
 It is the most popular reCAPTCHA alternative.

 ## Snaptcha Plugin
-The [Snaptcha Plugin](https://plugins.craftcms.com/snaptcha) is an invisible CAPTCHA that automatically validates forms and prevents spam bots from submitting to your Craft CMS site.
+The [Snaptcha Plugin](https://plugins.craftcms.com/snaptcha) is an invisible CAPTCHA that automatically validates forms and prevents spam-bots from submitting to your Craft CMS site.

 ## Duplicate
 This captcha checks for duplicate submissions, where bots might be submitting multiple times.
 This mechanism assigns a unique value to a submission, so if the same content is submitted again without refreshing or changing the form content, it will be marked as a duplicate.